makigas/makibot/README.md

 ## Requirements

 * Node.js >= 6.0
+* Yarn

 ## Setting up

 Register a Discord bot if you haven't.
 Create a Discord app, then bundle a bot.
-[Here is a neat guide covering the process].
+[Here is a neat guide covering the process][1].
 The guide also covers how to make the bot join the server, which is important if the bot is not public because it will need to be manually invited to the server.